 Treating employees as nonemployees.
 You will generally be liable for social security and Medicare taxes and withheld income tax if you do not deduct and withhold these taxes because you treated an employee as a nonemployee.
-You may be able to calculate your liability using special rates for the employee share of social security and Medicare taxes and the federal income tax withholding.
+You may be able to calculate your liability using special section 3509 rates for the employee share of social security and Medicare taxes and the federal income tax withholding.
 The applicable rates depend on whether you filed required Forms 1099.
-You cannot recover the employee share of social security, or Medicare tax, or income tax withholding from the employee.
+You cannot recover the employee share of social security, or Medicare tax, or income tax withholding from the employee if the tax is paid under section 3509.
 You are liable for the income tax withholding regardless of whether the employee paid income tax on the wages.
 You continue to owe the full employer share of social security and Medicare taxes.
+The employee remains liable for the employee share of social security and Medicare taxes.
 See Internal Revenue Code section 3509 for details.
 Also see the Instructions for Form 941-X.

 Section 3509 rates are not available if you intentionally disregard the requirement to withhold taxes from the employee or if you withheld income taxes but not social security or Medicare taxes.
 Section 3509 is not available for reclassifying statutory employees.
-See Statutory employees earlier.
+See Statutory employees on page 9.